Red Velvet Cupcakes

 - Cream Cheese Frosting

-With an electric mixer on medium-high speed, whisk together sugar and oil until combined.
+With an electric mixer on medium-high speed, whisk together sugar and butter until combined.
+Mix in food color and vanilla.
 Add eggs, one at a time, beating until each is incorporated, scraping down sides of bowl as needed.
-Mix in food color and vanilla.